Vaguery/CargoBot-ruby/readme.md

     subroutine 3: []
     subroutine 4: [:L_red, :claw, :call3]

-Any other token not mentioned here will be placed in a register, but ignored when interpreted.
+Any other token not mentioned here will be placed in a subroutine, but ignored when interpreted.

+### Stacks of Boxes

+In Cargo-bot (the puzzle game), a single claw is controlled by your Program so that it moves left and right among a discrete and finite set of positions, each located above a pile of boxes of various colors.
+The claw can lift one box at a time, shift it left or right, and place it on top of a stack at its current position.

+In this `CargoBot` representation, the available positions in the "dock" are represented as a simple Array, containing Arrays representing "stacks", containing boxes represented as Symbols naming their color.
+These are used for initial setup of a puzzle condition, internal representation of dynamic state, and storing the puzzle's goal.

+For example, to set up a "factory" with six stacks, where stack 3 contains three blue and stack 4 two red boxes, you can use the Ruby code

+    [[], [], [:b, :b, :b], [:r, :r], [], []]

-### Execution
+### Program Execution

 `CargoBot.activate` places the execution pointer at the first token of the first subroutine, executes it, and moves on.
 When a `call` token is interpreted, the current pointer is saved in a call stack, and the pointer jumps  to the first token in the called subroutine.
 When the last token in a called subroutine is executed, the call stack is popped to reset the execution pointer to just after the `call`.